Group study guide

 Here is a suggested programme that can help you lead your group through a virtue education project.

-Don’t be frightened by the figure 30 weeks!
-Of these weeks, only 15 are planned for group meetings and 15 are planned for the habituation stage (group meetings are optional in this stage).
-If you have less than 30 weeks available, cannot meet every week or have shorter meeting times, feel free to shorten the 15 weeks of planned meetings or assign individual work.
-It is best not to shorten the habituation time.
+Don’t be frightened by the figure 28 weeks!
+If you have less than 28 weeks available, cannot meet every week or have shorter meeting times, feel free to adjust planned meetings or assign individual work.
+It is best however not to shorten the practice time iof 16 weeks, as this is a necessary ‘incubation’ period to develop new habits around virtue.

-This programme might also be organised as a retreat, where you meet once to concentrate on the first and second phases, leave the necessary 15 weeks of habituation time, and then meet again for the final phase.
+This programme might also be organised as a retreat, where you meet once to concentrate on the first and second phases, assign the practice phase to individual work, and then meet again for the final phase.

 Week 1: Start here